Structure of Awards

 Please note that not all route structures are available in all institutions or pathways – please check pathway pages for further information.

-Funding for a three-year MPhil/PhD, which assumes that a student has already met the majority of the core training requirements or that the MPhil/PhD focus is largely on more advanced training
+This is the standard ESRC PhD studentship offer.
+Funding for a three-year MPhil/PhD, which assumes that a student has already met the majority of the core training requirements or that the MPhil/PhD focus is largely on more advanced training.
+This studentship will also provide an additional 6 months of funding for extra training and a placement.

 Up to four years’ funding for a PhD which assumes that core and advanced training requirements can be met during the course of the programme.
-The requirements are normally met by undertaking modules from a linked Master’s programme
+The requirements are normally met by undertaking modules from a linked Master’s programme.
+This studentship will also provide an additional 6 months of funding for extra training and a placement.

 - Your studentship application will not be disadvantaged if you select the ‘wrong’ route: the DTP Board will recommend an appropriate route based on previous training if that is the most appropriate one for your studies.

-- Occasionally, candidates may be awarded a slightly different configuration (eg 3.5 years depending on previous training, or two years if the candidate has already started doctoral study);
+- Occasionally, candidates may be awarded a slightly different configuration (depending on previous training, or two years if the candidate has already started doctoral study);

 - Applications for all routes are considered equally by the pathways, Group Panels and DTP Board.
 There are no quotas at the UBEL DTP for applications to any particular route or pathway.